clinicedc/edc-appointment/README.md

     available_datetime = facility.available_datetime(suggested_datetime)
     print(available_datetime)  # 2015-09-29 00:00:00, TU

-You can also set a maximum number of appointments allowed per day.
-As with the holiday example above, the appointment date will be incremented forward to an allowed weekday that has not reached the maximum number of appointments.
+The maximum number of possible scheduling slots per day is configured in `app_config`.
+As with the holiday example above, the appointment date will be incremented forward to a day with an available slot.